• Skip to primary navigation

 • Stir in the carrots and potatoes (image 1 above) and then pour in the beef stock and mix well.

-• Cover and leave to simmer on a low heat at least one hour, until the potatoes and carrots have disintegrated and the meat is cooked through and tender (image 2 above).
+• Cover and leave to simmer on low heat for at least one hour, until the potatoes and carrots have disintegrated and the meat is cooked through and tender (image 2 above).
 The cooking time will depend on how large your chunks of beef have been cut.
 If it starts to dry out, top up with more beef stock.

 • Remove from the heat and stir in the cream (image 3 above)

-• If the sauce looks too runny, thicken with a little cornflour dissolved in 1 tablespoon of milk.
+• If the sauce looks too runny, thicken it with a little cornflour dissolved in 1 tablespoon of milk.
 This will allow the sauce to thicken as the pies cook in the oven.

 • Allow the filling to cool.